Foster care is just as much about us pulling a child out of a broken story as it is about us being pulled into one.

 Every story of abuse, neglect and brokenness dismantles a piece of the dividing wall that once separated their normal from ours and extends the opportunity for both normals to be radically redefined forever.
 Their normal exchanged for ours, and ours for theirs.
 Now an entirely new normal being written together.

 At 7:30 that evening our first foster placement was brought to our home.
 We knew very little of her short three-day life but just enough to feel the weight of what was taking place.
 She needed a safe home to stay in - we were honored to offer ours.
-While love and excitement welcomed her in that night it was brokenness and tragedy that had brought her there.
+While love and excitement welcomed her in that night we were fully aware brokenness and tragedy are what brought her there.
 The gravity of that sat upon us as we finished setting up her room, stocking up on diapers and preparing bottles before signing paperwork at the kitchen table that would forever change not just the fate of her life, but of ours as well.

 In the beginning we thought foster care would simply be about bringing a child from an unstable, broken place into our comfortable and safe one.
 We would pull a child out of their dysfunctional normal and bring them into our better one.
 While that is in part the case, in the end we have learned that in many ways it’s quite the opposite.
-I now see that while we had welcomed this little girl into our home, it was her that had actually invited us into something much deeper – her story.
+I now see that while we had welcomed this little girl into the security of our home, it was her that had actually invited us into a much deeper and more vulnerable - her story.

-Although short, it was full and extended beyond just her, and we became a part of it that night and it a part of us forever.
-The sense of comfort and safety we had come to know as normal and expected was shattered under the weight a brokenness and instability that came in the form a precious newborn wrapped in a blanket and nestled in a car seat.
+Although short, it was full and extended beyond just her; we became a part of it that night and it a part of us forever.
+The sense of comfort and safety we had come to know as normal and expected was shattered under the weight a brokenness and instability that came wrapped in a blanket and nestled in a car seat.
 In many ways she wrecked our lives that night, for the better, dismantling what we thought we knew and where we thought we were going by introducing her normal into ours and forcing us to somehow reconcile the two together.

 I found you simply cannot bring brokenness into your home and not be broken by it.
 You cannot hold abused innocence in your arms and not on some level lose a sense of your own innocence because of it.
 You cannot hear stories of the deep fractures in other peoples lives and not see the cracks in your own, and understand that on some level we are all the same - broken humans in need of redemption.
 You cannot open your heart to them and not have it transformed by them.
 You can never unsee what you’ve now seen or unknow what you now know or unhear what you’ve now heard or unfeel what you’ve now felt.
 These things are always a part of you, and a piece of you is now always a part of them.
 They become your story – your new normal.
 The world as you know it is a different place - a bigger place, a more nuanced place, a more distorted place between what you used to know about your own little world and what you now know about the rest of it.
 Everything changes.